 The University District

 For much of Queen’s history, student housing wasn’t part of the campus plan.
-Male students lived in boarding houses on the edge of campus, and female students lived in residence buildings such as Ban Righ Hall, built in 1926.
+Male students lived in boarding houses on the edge of campus, and female students lived in residence buildings such as Ban Righ Hall, completed in 1925.

 In the 1960s, things changed.
 Enrolment grew towards 10,000 students and the university adopted a policy of providing a campus bed for every first-year student.
-To honour this, new residences such as Victoria Hall were built, along with specialty residences for married and international students were built.
+To honour this, new residences such as Victoria Hall were built, along with specialty residences for married and international students.

 The old boarding houses disappeared and upper-year students began living in rented apartments.
 Sydenham Ward, to the west of campus, became popular.
 It was close to campus and just a short walk from the amenities of Kingston’s downtown.
 But the evolving student identity of the neighbourhood began to put pressure on its established residential character; population density increased as residential homes were converted into four- and five-bedroom student homes.